Samuel Nolan: Interim superintendent

-Subsequent career and nonprofit work
+Later career and nonprofit work

-After holding several positions with the Cook County Sheriff's Office, in 1986, he was named the chief of the Cook County Sheriff's Police Department.
+After holding several positions with the Cook County Sheriff's Office, in July 1986, Nolan was named the chief of the Cook County Sheriff's Police Department.
 Nolan served as the director of investigations for the Illinois Attorney General.
 Nolan served on the boards of Loyola University Chicago, the Illinois Humane Society, and the Institute of Urban Life.

-Later life and death
+Personal and Death

-In 1993, Nolan moved to Hilton Head Island, South Carolina.
-Nolan married his wife Agnes.
+Nolan married his wife Agnes in March 1938 and together they had three sons; Stephen, Phillip and David.
+In 1993, Nolan and his wife relocated from Chicago to Hilton Head Island, South Carolina.
 Nolan died at his home in South Carolina on September 30, 1997, aged 78.